Skip to main content

 Learning By Reading

 I dusted off my old textbooks.
-Undergraduate economics had taught me something - a generally received narrative to accompany a discombobulating mainstream news cycle.
-A blog pointed me to a paper written by economist Robert J. Shiller who considered the study of narratives to better understand economic fluctuations.
-I wondered about narratives.
-However, as Shiller notes, "We cannot easily prove that any association between changing narratives and economic outcomes is not all reverse causality..."
-It was a start.
+Undergraduate economics had taught me something - mostly a generally received narrative to accompany an often disorientating financial news cycle.
+I increasingly felt that system mechanics remained obscure.
+Weeks turned into months of reading economic blogs and other published materials.
+A blog pointed me to a paper written by economist Robert J. Shiller and the role of narratives in economic fluctuations.
+Interesting - but not where I should begin.

 Learning By Doing